petermsiegel/pmsLibrary/src/∆F_Help.md

 #### Dates and Times using ⎕TS-format timestamps: the `T shortcut...

 ```
-⍝  A simple Date-Time shortcut`T built from ⎕DT and 1200⌶.
+⍝  A simple Date-Time shortcut `T built from ⎕DT and 1200⌶.
 ⍝  ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
-⍝  ∘ Let's look at the use of the `T (Date-time) shortcut to show the
+⍝  ∘ Let's look at the use of the `T (Date-Time) shortcut to show the
 ⍝    current time (now).
 ⍝  ∘ The right argument is always a ⎕TS or any non-empty prefix thereof.
    ∆F'It is now {"t:mm pp" `T ⎕TS}.'